Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Analysis of traveling waves

-and $b$ and $c$ are cyclic permutations, so $b(\xi)=a(\xi- \frac{\Lambda}{3})$ and $c(\xi)=b(\xi- \frac{\Lambda}{3})$.
+and $b$ and $c$ are cyclic permutations, so $b(\xi)=a(\xi+ \frac{\Lambda}{3})$ and $c(\xi)=b(\xi+ \frac{\Lambda}{3})$.
 The amount of ``decay'' in the contracting phase must match the amount of growth in the expanding phase, and these are both of equal length.
-In this case, this means that there is a switch from decay to growth during the contracting phase at $\xi=\frac{\Lambda}{3}+l$, where $l=\frac{\Lambda}{3}\frac{\lambda_c^++\lambda_e^{++}}{\lambda_c^+-\lambda_c^-}$ (and $0<l<\frac{\Lambda}{3}$), and a change in the upwards slope (a kink) at $\xi=\frac{2\Lambda}{3}$.
-The solution is continuous, periodic and has $\log a(\Lambda)=0$.
+In this case, this means there is a switch from decay to growth during the contracting phase at $\xi=\frac{\Lambda}{3}+l$, where $l=\frac{\Lambda}{3}\frac{\lambda_c^++\lambda_e^{++}}{\lambda_c^+-\lambda_c^-}$ (and $0<l<\frac{\Lambda}{3}$), and a change in the upwards slope (a kink) at $\xi=\frac{2\Lambda}{3}$.
+The solution is continuous, periodic and $\log a(\Lambda)=0$.
 We have ignored the ``time'' taken for jumps between the equilibria (which round the sharp corners of the profile) as these are short compared to $\Lambda$, so long as $\Lambda$~is sufficiently large.
-Generically, when the expanding eigenvalues are real, we expect solutions leaving a neighbourhood of an equilibrium to do so tangent to the leading expanding eigenvector: i.e., an expansion rate equal to $\lambda_e^+$.
+Generically, when the expanding eigenvalues are real, we expect solutions leaving a neighbourhood of an equilibrium to do so tangent to the leading expanding eigenvector: i.e. with an expansion rate equal to~$\lambda_e^+$.
 The profile observed in Fig.~\ref{fig:TW}(d) is non-generic, and corresponds to an orbit flip, discussed further later.
 The profile in Fig.~\ref{fig:TW}(e) has no kink, and the rate of expansion is $\lambda_e^+$ rather than $\lambda_e^{++}$.
-The third profile observed is similar in shape to that in Fig.~\ref{fig:TW}(d) except that the expanding eigenvalues are very slightly complex.
+The third profile observed is similar to that in Fig.~\ref{fig:TW}(d) except the expanding eigenvalues are very slightly complex.

-Although the heteroclinic cycle exists robustly in the ODEs, periodic solutions cannot be found by time-stepping the initial value problem since they are not stable with respect to evolution in the $\xi$ variable.
+Although the heteroclinic cycle exists robustly in the ODEs, periodic solutions cannot be found by forward integration since they are not stable with respect to evolution in the $\xi$ variable.
 Instead, we identify a Hopf bifurcation at the equilibrium $\xi_h$, and use the continuation software AUTO~\cite{Doedel2001} to follow periodic orbits, treating the wavespeed~$\gamma$ as a parameter, allowing the wavelength~$\Lambda$ to be adjusted automatically.

 The Jacobian matrix at $\xi_h$ has pure imaginary eigenvalues~$\pm i\omega_H$ when $\gamma=\gamma_H(\sigma,\zeta)$, where